-Here I suggest a few of the many related topics for future research that this thesis did not cover.
+Here I suggest a few of the many additional research topics not covered in this thesis that would provide important insight.
 In reference to the institutionalized preference for hydropower in Chile, the need for a more accountable shift towards "non conventional" renewable energies, such as solar and wind, is necessary.
-Bittencourt spoke to the difficulty in finding cohesive social support for this large shift explaining that those who enjoy the sky will not want turbines in it, those who live in the desert will not want it covered in panels, and those who take to the sea will fight against turbines.
-Although these are generalizations, the social dynamics in Chile and the rest of the world regarding renewable energy are perhaps as complicated as the political infrastructure needed to promote them.
+The difficulty in finding cohesive social support for this large shift is perhaps as complicated as the political and economic infrastructure changes needed to promote it.
 Thus, how such a legitimate transition would realistically occur requires further research.
 Additionally, this analysis did not take into account Chile's consumptive water rights dynamics, which also heavily involve the mining industry, and have created citizen access issues to potable water.
 Analysis is also needed in reference to Chilean education and specifically the amount of students focused on environmental law.
 Possible education funding motivations should be considered.